The Gymnosperm Database

 Remarkable Specimens

-The largest specimens are found in Larix occidentalis, by a wide margin.
+The largest and tallest specimens are found in Larix occidentalis, by a wide margin.
 The oldest are found in Larix lyallii; the second-oldest is Larix decidua.

 Ethnobotany